sparkfiresprairie/capl/README.md

 ![image](https://github.com/sparkfiresprairie/capl/blob/master/lab2/computing_contribution.png)

 After familiarizing ourselves with the circle rendering algorithm as implemented in the reference code [[refRenderer.cpp](./lab2/render/refRenderer.cpp)], we should deal with CUDA version.
-The CUDA implementation parallelizes computation across all input circles, assigning one circle to each CUDA thread.
+The provided CUDA implementation parallelizes computation across all input circles, assigning one circle to each CUDA thread.
+While this CUDA implementation is a complete implementation of the mathematics of a circle renderer, it contains several major errors that we have to fix.
+Specifically, the current implementation does not ensure image update is an atomic operation and it does not preserve the required order of image updates.

+1. Atomicity: All image update operations must be atomic.
+The critical region includes reading the four 32-bit floating-point values (the pixel's rgba color), blending the contribution of the current circle with the current image value, and then writing the pixel's color back to memory.

+2. Order: Renderer must perform updates to an image pixel in circle input order.
+That is, if circle 1 and circle 2 both contribute to pixel P, any image updates to P due to circle 1 must be applied to the image before updates to P due to circle 2.

+Our job is to write the fastest, correct CUDA renderer implementation you can.

+Our CUDA renderer's [[cudaRenderer.cu](./lab2/render/cudaRenderer.cu)] result is as follows:

     ------------
     Score table:
     ------------